5ergiu/helm-charts/CONTRIBUTING.md

 **Pre-1.0 versions** (0.x.x): Indicate charts are in development and may have breaking changes.

 **Important**: Always bump the chart version in `Chart.yaml` when making changes.

+Changelogs are generated automatically using [git-cliff](https://github.com/orhun/git-cliff), based on Conventional Commits.

 ### Multi-Chart Repository Workflow